golemfactory/golem-wiki/Products/Brass-Beta/Usage.md

 **Advanced**

 The Advanced view allows you set a more precise allocation of your computing power.
 You can adjust individual controls of CPU, RAM, and Disk Space.

-You can save multiple presets for different configurations.
-Note: You must stop Golem to set or change your computing power settings.
+?> Note: You must stop Golem to set or change your computing power settings.